Flyers’ Path to the 2025 Stanley Cup Playoffs

 It might seem like the Flyers’ goaltending was only bad toward the end of last season, which is true to some extent.
 When it mattered, Philadelphia couldn’t even get routine saves, which is why their regression during the final stretch was so significant.
 However, their goaltending woes were a season-long issue—the numbers back it up.

-In the salary cap era (post-2005), the Flyers recorded the NHL’s sixth-worst team save percentage (SV%) at .884 last season.
-With the league’s worst team SV% in the 2023-24 campaign, the Orange and Black were still somehow in the playoff mix until the very end.
+Despite recording the league’s second-worst team save percentage (SV%) of .889 in the 2023-24 campaign, the Orange and Black were still somehow in the playoff mix until the very end.
 Even though the Flyers are running it back with Sam Ersson and Ivan Fedotov, which is the duo that struggled the most, there are reasons for optimism.

 Sam Ersson Philadelphia Flyers